nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     2. Second takes in a `String` of the note title.

 - unarchiveNotes(`int`) returns a String value of the note title that is in the position of specified index, and that is being unarchived.
-- unarchiveNotes(`String`) checks if the note of the specified title exists in the archived notebook and returns a `boolean` value.
+- unarchiveNotes(`String`) checks if the note of the specified title exists in the archived list of notes and returns a `boolean` value.
 If the note exists, it will be unarchived.

 #### <a id="event"><ins>2.6 Timetable</ins></a>